circuithub/atmosphere/README.md

 * Efficient: thin, early release of resources
 * Scales: RPC and Task sub-division allows jobs to be spread across mulitple CPUs
 * "Fixes" Heroku Routing: You control how and when Atmosphere distributes work
-* Proven: Backed by RabbitMQ, used in production
+* Proven: Backed by Firebase, used in production

 # Usage Model